rishikunnath2747/SIT-Hands-On/README.md

    INFO 94355 --- [  restartedMain] my.bookshop.Application                  : Started Application in 2.797 seconds (process running for 3.04)
 ```
 5. Open this url in the browser : http://localhost:8080/fiori.html
-6. Enter `admin` as the username and password
+6. Enter `admin` as both the username and password
 7. Click on the “Manage Books” tile

 ![Manage Books Tile](2manage-books.png)